-The Fund is exposed to price risk on equity securities listed or quoted on recognised securities exchanges.
+The Fund is exposed to price risk on equity securities listed or quoted on recognised securities exchanges and unlisted investment equity securities.
 Price risk arises from investments held by the Fund for which prices in the future are uncertain.
 Where non-monetary financial instruments are denominated in currencies other than the Australian dollar, the price in the future will also fluctuate because of changes in foreign exchange rates which are considered a component of price risk.

 Price risk is managed by investing in accordance with the Product Disclosure Statement and the Fund's Constitution.
-These risk measures include: holding between 15 to 35 listed equities and limiting an individual holding to 20% of the Fund's net assets and limiting exposure to emerging markets to 10%.

 The table at Note 3(b) summarises the sensitivities of the Fund's assets and liabilities to price risk.
-The analysis is based on the assumption that the investment portfolio in which the Fund invests moves by +/-10% (2018: +/-10%).
+The analysis is based on the reasonably possible shift that the investment portfolio in which the Fund invests moves by +/-10% (2021: +/-10%).